ANNAPOLIS, Md. — A Glen Burnie mother is sentenced to a decade behind bars for the death of her two-year-old daughter, Nevaeh.

 Prosecutors said they and Carr's defense team agreed on the sentence.

-Upon release, Carr will undergo substance abuse while serving five-years of supervised probation.
+Upon release, Carr will undergo substance abuse treatment while serving five-years of supervised probation.

-Anne Arundel County State’s Attorney Anne Colt Leitess issued a statement reacting to the ruling.
+Anne Arundel County State’s Attorney Anne Colt Leitess issued this statement in response to the ruling.

 "Sadly, not a single person was in the courtroom today to speak on behalf of this child because there was no one else she could count on other than her mother.
 The actions of this Defendant were reckless, inexcusable, and showed total disregard for the safety of her toddler.
 This Defendant failed this child terribly and will have to live with the consequences."